colinbdclark/osc.js/README.md

 License
 -------

-osc.js is written by Colin Clark and distributed under the MIT and GPL 3 licenses.
+osc.js is maintained by Colin Clark and distributed under the MIT and GPL 3 licenses.

 Contributing to osc.js
 ----------------------